-34. The Part-time Childcare Grant (PTCCG) broadly mirrors the childcare element of Working Tax Credit (WTC) administered by HM Revenue & Customs.
-The PTCCG is available to students with dependent children (subject to income assessment) who

-- incur "prescribed childcare charges".
+The Part-time Childcare Grant (PTCCG) broadly mirrors the childcare element of Working Tax Credit (WTC) administered by HM Revenue & Customs.
+The PTCCG is available to students with dependent children (subject to income assessment) who incur "prescribed childcare charges".
 Prescribed childcare charges means childcare charges of a description prescribed for the purposes of section 12 of the Tax Credits Act 2002.
-In other words a charge incurred is a prescribed childcare charge if it is one that potentially attracts the childcare element of Working Tax Credit (WTC). - 35.
+In other words a charge incurred is a prescribed childcare charge if it is one that potentially attracts the childcare element of Working Tax Credit (WTC).

 The childcare element of WTC is payable in respect of registered or approved childcare.
+The types of childcare that can potentially attract the childcare element of WTC, and therefore also potentially attract the PTCCG, are set out at sections 13-18.

+The PTCCG also broadly mirrors the childcare element of WTC in circumstances where the registered or approved childcare provider is a relative of the child or the childcare is considered to be compulsory education (see section 21).

+Students who are potentially eligible for the PTCCG are:

+- lone parents;

-The types of childcare that can potentially attract the childcare element of WTC, and therefore also potentially attract the PTCCG, are set out at paragraphs 42-49. - 36.
-The PTCCG also broadly mirrors the childcare element of WTC in circumstances where the registered or approved childcare provider is a relative of the child or the childcare is considered to be compulsory education (see paragraphs 42 49). - 37.
-Students who are potentially eligible for the PTCCG are: - lone parents: - student couples with children; and - student parents with partners, including partners with income.
-(Entitlement is subject to the level income and the amount of childcare costs). - 38.
-The PTCCG is available in respect of an academic year in which the student incurs prescribed childcare charges for: - a dependent child who is under the age of 15 immediately before the beginning of the academic year, including a dependent child who is born after the start of the academic year; or - a dependent child who has special educational needs within the meaning of section 312 of the Education Act 1996 and is under the age of 17 immediately before the beginning of the academic year, including a dependent child who is born after the start of the academic year. - 39.
+- student couples with children; and

+- student parents with partners, including partners with income.
+(Entitlement is subject to the level income and the amount of childcare costs).

+The PTCCG is available in respect of an academic year in which the student incurs prescribed childcare charges for:

+- a dependent child who is under the age of 15 immediately before the beginning of the academic year, including a dependent child who is born after the start of the academic year; or - a dependent child who has special educational needs within the meaning of section 312 of the Education Act 1996 and is under the age of 17 immediately before the beginning of the academic year, including a dependent child who is born after the start of the academic year.

 A child with special educational needs within the meaning of the Education Act 1996 is a child who has a learning difficulty which calls for special educational provision to be made for them.
-A learning difficulty is defined in the Act as a significantly greater difficulty in learning than the majority of children of their age or a disability that prevents or hinders a child from making use of educational facilities of a kind generally provided for children of their age in schools within the area. - 40.
-The definition of 'dependant' given at paragraph 19 also applies to the PTCCG). - 41.
+A learning difficulty is defined in the Act as a significantly greater difficulty in learning than the majority of children of their age or a disability that prevents or hinders a child from making use of educational facilities of a kind generally provided for children of their age in schools within the area.
+The definition of 'dependant' given at section 8 also applies to the PTCCG).

 The PTCCG is not counted as income by Job Centre Plus or local authority Housing Benefit sections, when assessing a student's entitlement to income related benefits.

-Qualifying childcare in Wales
+13. QUALIFYING CHILDCARE IN WALES

-- 42. A Welsh domiciled student who incurs charges for the following types of childcare in Wales is potentially eligible for the PTCCG. - Care provided by Registered childcare including childminders, nurseries, playgroups, children's centres and holiday play schemes for children aged under eight.
+A Welsh domiciled student who incurs charges for the following types of childcare in Wales is potentially eligible for the PTCCG.

+• Care provided by Registered childcare including childminders, nurseries, playgroups, children's centres and holiday play schemes for children aged under eight.
 Only childcare for children under eight has to be registered, but children aged eight and over who are in childcare that is also for children under eight years are also eligible for the grant because they are attending registered childcare childminders.
 Nurseries and play schemes registered by the National Assembly for Wales through the Care and Social Services Inspectorate for Wales (CSSIW).
 A registration number will be supplied and the carer is required to display their registration certificate on the premises.